frankrdesilets/user-management-gui/README.md

 ### Dashboard
 ![Dashboard](assets/dashboard.png)

 User accounts are managed in the Dashboard and their properties are listed in the table, one user per row.
 User properties include Email/ID (an account's unique identifier), First Name, Last Name, Role (a user's position in an organization, for example “Level 3 Engineer”), and Status (a user's account activity, for example “Active Employee”).
-Users are sorted in decending order by role by default.
+Users are sorted in decending order by Role by default.

 A user can be edited or deleted by interacting with that user’s “Edit” combo box (in the far-right column of the table) and choosing the appropriate option, as shown above.
 A user is deleted when “Delete User” is selected, and the view is switched to the Edit User form when “Edit User” is selected, which enables an existing user of the system to have their properties changed.

 There are several controls along the right of the blue Dashboard header.
 The “Filter” button switches the view to the Filter User form, which enables filters to be applied to the user list populating the table.
 The text field to the right of the “Filter” button enables searching for a user in the table.
 The “Clear” button to the right of the text field clears the search input and currently applied filters (it also resets the Filter User form), resetting the table to display all current users in descending order by role (the default sort method).
 The “Add User” button on the far-right switches the view to the Add User form, which enables a new user to be added to the system.